Recovery of Lost Income in a Personal Injury Case

 If you were employed full time at the time of the injury, and the accident resulted in time lost from work, you can easily prove your damages by providing a copy of your paycheck stubs, W-2 Forms, or a note from your employer showing how much time you missed and your rate of pay.

 If you are a part-time employee or self-employed, this process becomes a little more challenging.
 You may be able to piece together a convincing and credible picture of your earnings, but you will need to be resourceful, creative, and think outside the box.
-An experienced attorney can be indispensable in helping guide you through the potential pitfalls of providing either too much information, or not enough.
+An experienced Los Angeles personal injury lawyer can be indispensable in helping guide you through the potential pitfalls of providing either too much information, or not enough.
 For example, the first step would be to figure out which documents could best support your claim by showing your earnings.
 Such documents can include bank statements showing deposits made, tax forms from your employer, time sheets and pay-stubs, and annual tax returns.
 However, depending on your particular profession and stream of income, it may make more sense to structure your presentation by using one kind of document and not the other.
-At Injury Justice Law Firm, we routinely help clients devise effective strategies to present their case in the best possible way to secure the highest recovery.
+At our Los Angeles personal injury law firm, we routinely help clients devise effective strategies to present their case in the best possible way to secure the highest recovery.

 Loss of Future Earnings

 If you were hurt in an accident, and your recovery required you to miss out on opportunities to secure gainful employment, you may be able to successfully state a claim for loss of future earnings.
 For example, if you were in the process of being interviewed for a position of a physical education teacher, and broke your arm as a result of an auto accident, you may be able to recover a measure of compensation for the opportunity you were forced to miss out on.
 Similarly to the loss of past earnings, this kind of claim also needs to be documented in order to be successful.
-At Injury Justice Law Firm, our lawyers will contact your prospective employers (with your permission), and obtain all of the necessary documentation, such as confirming letters and declarations.
+Our Los Angeles personal injury lawyers will contact your prospective employers (with your permission), and obtain all of the necessary documentation, such as confirming letters and declarations.
 We will also help establish the salary that you could have received, but for your injury.

 Loss of Earning Capacity